Roll forming design can go off the tracks quickly if your concept involves one or more of these features:

 The Fix: Add a small leg on the un-formed edge or introduce a stiffening rib for greater overall strength and consistent formability.

-A great part design also includes tolerances that are tight enough to meet the expected quality range and part function, but broad enough to allow the manufacturer to succeed.
+A great design also includes tolerances that are tight enough to meet the expected quality range and part function, but broad enough to allow the manufacturer to succeed.
 As with all part designs, tighter tolerances usually lead to higher costs associated with the tools needed to control them.

 While we've provided guidelines on what to avoid, all of these features CAN be overcome through: